Mizkif: Iron Forge Gym

 On January 17, 2024, Mizkif announced the opening of Iron Forge Gym, located in Austin, Texas, and co-owned by himself and Norwegian Twitch streamer Knut.
 The facility offers full-service weight lifting as well as MMA and wrestling classes.

 Just Chatting Podcast

 On May 6, 2024, Mizkif announced the launch of "Just Chatting Podcast", a weekly podcast hosted by himself where he interviews various guests in a one-on-one setting.

 Philanthropy

 On December 21, 2019, Mizkif held a charity stream for St. David's Children's Hospital in Austin, Texas.
 His community raised over $5,000, which Mizkif would later use to purchase toys for the hospital's patients.

-In June 2021, Mizkif, along with fellow streamer Ryan "Simply" Reeves, rappelled down 600 Congress, a 32-story building in Austin, Texas, for a Make-A-Wish fundraiser event titled "Over the Edge".
-They raised over $20,000 during their companion charity stream, funded by donations from viewers.

-On February 10, 2023, Mizkif held a 26-hour charity stream with the goal of raising funds for the victims of the 2023 Turkey-Syria earthquakes.
-Mizkif and his community managed to raise $80,799.

 Personal life

 Mizkif began dating fellow Twitch streamer and wildlife rehabilitator Maya Higa in 2019.
 On September 14, 2021, Mizkif announced on Twitter that he and Higa were no longer in a relationship.

 Mizkif has a heart condition known as viral myocarditis.
 He has also publicly spoken out about his struggles with attention deficit hyperactivity disorder (ADHD).

 In early June 2021, Mizkif purchased an Audi R8.
 On January 3, 2022, Mizkif announced on Twitter that his Audi R8 sustained $100,000 in damages after being hit by someone in a parking lot.